ibudasov/reflectje/README.md

 - JUnit — for testing in general
 - AssertJ — for nice readable assertions
 - Pitest — for mutation testing
 - Jacoco — for test coverage reports
+- Swagger